galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

     }
 }
 ```
-Arguments are automatically saved and restored by `androidx.fragment.app.FragmentStateManager` in its `saveState()` function, so we don't need to worry about saving them ourselves:
+Arguments are automatically saved and restored by `androidx.fragment.app.FragmentStateManager` in its `saveState()` function, so we don't need to worry about saving those ourselves:

 ```java
 if (mFragment.mArguments != null) {
     stateBundle.putBundle(ARGUMENTS_KEY, mFragment.mArguments);
 }
 ```
 If there is some extra data to save, Fragments also have a built-in mechanism for saving and restoring their state.
-They provide methods very similar to Activities:

 The `onSaveInstanceState(Bundle outState)` method is called before the Fragment is destroyed: